-I’ve got an MA in International Relations, and I’m an unabashed news junkie who likes to have the news on as background noise in case I miss anything important.
+I’ve got an MA in International Relations from the University of St Andrews, and I’m an unabashed news junkie who likes to have the news on as background noise in case I miss anything important.

-I’ve been known to read a book in a day, and living in New York is wonderful for a bookworm: I’ve been lucky to hear amazing women like Chimamanda Ngozi Adichie and Elizabeth Gilbert give inspiring talks on random weeknights after dinner, and I never run out of bookshops to browse in.
+I’ve been known to read a book in a day, and living in New York is wonderful for a bookworm: I’ve heard amazing writers like Chimamanda Ngozi Adichie, Zadie Smith, and Elizabeth Gilbert give inspiring talks on their work, and I never run out of bookshops to browse in.

 …with my husband, a self-confessed foodie who claims he will eat anything (some of our favourites so far: Buvette, the Burger Joint, and anything from the Chinese food stalls in Flushing, Queens).